mwdle/bitwarden-credentials-provider-plugin/README.md

 3. Fetches the *entire list* of items from the vault.
 4. Dynamically converts each Bitwarden item into a native Jenkins credential, making it available to your jobs.

-**Note** This credential provider plugin does *not* support providing Bitwarden credentials within the Jenkins UI for configuring other plugins, it only supports providing credentials from Bitwarden within pipelines or groovy scripts.
+> [!IMPORTANT]
+> This plugin provides credentials *dynamically* at runtime.
+As a result, they will **not** appear in credential dropdown lists in the Jenkins UI.
+You cannot use these credentials to configure other plugins (like Git SCM) directly from the Jenkins interface.
+This provider is designed exclusively for use within pipelines via the `withCredentials()` step.

 ## Getting Started